SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/K - Additional Notes for Multi-Class Classification.md

 2. Binary Classification 2: Positive ($C_2$) v.s.
 Negative ($C_1$ & $C_3$)
 3. Binary Classification 3: Positive ($C_3$) v.s.
 Negative ($C_1$ & $C_2$)

-The results of each binary classification need to be combined for a test instance $\mathbf{x^*}$ to make a final prediction.
+The results of each binary classification need to be combined for a test instance $\boldsymbol{x^*}$ to make a final prediction.

 - Case 1: Suppose $f_i$ is a probabilistic model that outputs how likely an instance belongs to class $C_i$.
     - The final prediction will be based on which $f_i$ had the highest probability output.